AVSystem/Anjay/doc/sphinx/source/AdvancedTopics/AT-NetworkErrorHandling.rst

 <http://www.openmobilealliance.org/release/LightweightM2M/V1_1_1-20190617-A/HTML-Version/OMA-TS-LightweightM2M_Core-V1_1_1-20190617-A.html#6-2-1-1-0-6211-Bootstrap-and-LwM2M-Server-Registration-Mechanisms>`_
 section of LwM2M Core TS 1.1.

-If using the commercial version of Anjay, with the ``ANJAY_WITH_LWM2M11`` compile-time configuration option enabled, the retry procedures as described in that section of the 1.1 TS will be performed, with respect to settings stored in the appropriate Server object instance, or the defaults values listen in the `"Registration Procedures Default Values" table
+If the ``ANJAY_WITH_LWM2M11`` compile-time configuration option is enabled, the retry procedures as described in that section of the 1.1 TS will be performed, with respect to settings stored in the appropriate Server object instance, or the defaults values listen in the
+`"Registration Procedures Default Values" table
 <http://www.openmobilealliance.org/release/LightweightM2M/V1_1_1-20190617-A/HTML-Version/OMA-TS-LightweightM2M_Core-V1_1_1-20190617-A.html#Table-6211-1-Registration-Procedures-Default-Values>`_.
 According to this configuration, further failures may result in the "abort all